Home Inspection Questions Answered

-Why are Armada Inspection Services Fees lower than other companies?
+Why are Armada Inspection Services Fees lower ?

 What do you know about Radon and it’s health issues?

 Your Armada Inspection Services Home Inspector, Richard Winters, is an OCRMI Certified Radon Measurement Inspector.
 Most importantly, please know that Radon is a serious issue and a Radon test can be added to your Home Inspection.
 Results are immediate and included in the inspection report.
 No waiting or wondering.

 What does an Armada Home Inspection cover?

 All Armada home inspections follow the CSA-A770-16 Home Inspection Standard as our minimum standard.
-In addition, we add Thermal Imaging, Radon testing & inspection, and Carbon Monoxide testing of all gas appliances included.
+In addition, we add Thermal Imaging & Carbon Monoxide testing included.